PostgreSQL

 queries.

-You can use special @hypertable
+You can use the special @hypertable

 to use time-series functions (time buckets).